-Canning Peaches: Extended, Step-By-Step Directions
+Canning Peaches:

 Supplies for Canning Peaches:

-- water bath cannercanning jars
+- Canner – water bath or steam

 - canning seals and rings